 Principle #3: Cultivating a Resilient Spirit- Letting Go of Numbing and Powerless

 From the Book: “Hope is not an emotion; it’s a way of thinking or cognitive process.
-Emotions play a supporting role, but hope is a thought process made up of what Synder calls a trilogy of goals, pathways, and agency.” – Brene Brown.
+Emotions play a supporting role, but the hope is a thought process made up of what Synder calls a trilogy of goals, pathways, and agency.” – Brene Brown.

 Principle #4: Cultivating Gratitude and Joy- Letting Go of Scarcity and Fear of the Dark